 We understand that asking for a raise from your boss can be a daunting experience.
 Whether you’re struggling with what to say, or how and when to say it, asking for a raise is a normal part of any job.
-That’s why we’ve developed the following guidelines to help you build the confidence you need to ask the all-important questions.
+That’s why we’ve put together six key steps to help you confidently ask the all-important questions.

 A raise is your reward for levelling up.